 The book is organized into 5 parts.
 It includes over 40 segments, each structured around a question about education, innovation, problem-solving, or business, e.g. “Why do kids ask so many questions?” and “Why are you evading inquiry?”.
 It presents examples, background and perspectives to help us think about each question.

-Do get a copy of the book for the full details, get our full book summary for an overview of the various ideas and tips, or get more articles, quizzes and resources at http://amorebeautifulquestion.com.
+Do get a copy of the book for the full details, get our A More Beautiful Question summary bundle for an overview of the various ideas and tips, or get more articles, quizzes and resources at http://amorebeautifulquestion.com.

 Start using questions to create new breakthroughs in your work and life!